mcdeck/van-porten.de/_posts/2006-06-07-awk-function.md

 author: Oliver van Porten
 redirect_from:
   - /2006/06/awk-function/

+excerpt: In this post we look at my first AWK function
 ---
 Just for the hell of it.
 A little awk function to find a columns id in a
 csv file.
 Quite a handy one I might add: